DeanLeong/production-ready-react/readme.md

 - [Standard JS](https://standardjs.com/)
 - [JSHint](http://jshint.com/)

+You **do not want** to have more than one of these installed at a time.
+Best case scenario, you start to ignore all the highlighting.
+Worst case, it actually creates extra work for you to figure out what the problems are.

 The one I prefer though is called [prettier](https://prettier.io/docs/en/install.html).

-I like it for a number of reasons.
+I like it for a number of reasons:

 - You can install it globally (using npm install -g) or locally for each project.
 - It's opinionated, which means it believes that doing things a specific way is the right way.
 That also means that you don't spend a ton of time configuring it (like ESLint).
 - It can format your code automatically every time you save.
-This saves a ton of time, but can also be annoying.
+This saves some thinking, but can also be annoying.
+- It doesn't highlight your code with a bunch of red squigglies.
+It just formats when you want it to.

 If you want to install prettier, you have to do two things:

-> **Note: MAKE SURE YOU UNINSTALL OTHER CODE FORMATTERS BEFORE INSTALLING
-> PRETTIER OR YOU'LL HAVE A BAD TIME**

 1.  `npm install -g prettier`
 2. Install the editor extension for your editor.
 If you're using VSCode use